Ashley Resch Dons Her Seamless Thong, Pulling & Stretching The Panties While Rubbing Her Skin In Hot Video

 Ashley's lower half took center stage in this particular offering.
 She rocked a stone-colored thong that was seamless and sat high on her hips.
 The bottoms exposed her muscular thighs and pert booty in the shoot.

 Ashley ramped up the sexy factor with her choice of music.
-Jadu Jadu’s “Virgo” was playing in the background and provided a sensual feel to the offering.
-She captioned her post with a simple word – “details” – implying that the finer points mattered.
+Jadu Jadu's "Virgo" was playing in the background and provided a sensual feel to the offering.
+She captioned her post with a simple word, "details," implying that the finer points mattered.

-The social media star’s fans showered her with attention shortly after it went live.
-They showed their appreciation by hitting the “like” button and complimenting her.
+The social media star's fans showered her with attention shortly after the post went live.
+They showed their appreciation by hitting the like button and complimenting her.
 The offering has already received over 21,000 likes and a slew of comments.

-An admirer seemed to resonate with Ashley’s plight.
+One admirer seemed to resonate with Ashley's plight.

 "Just can't get them to smooth out... hate that," they teased.